haddocking/haddock3/docs/integration_tests.md

 python run_tests.py -b
 ```

-If you are on a Slurm supported system, you can use the `test.job` file.
+If you are on a Slurm supported system, you can use the `run-tests.job`
+file.
+You might need to edit the file according to your system
+specifications and to update paths and environment names.

 ## 5. Comparing both runs